-- Average MED/day during the pre-trigger opioid window (Quality Metric 2 - value not indicative of performance): - Quality Metric Indicator 2 represents the average MED/day for the Pre-trigger Opioid Window.
-The calculation for Quality Metric Indicator 2 is the same as that for the subtrahend of Quality Metric Indicator 1. - PAP Quality Metric 2 is expressed as the average in MED/day for each Quarterback based on the following ratio: - Numerator: Sum of Quality Metric Indicator 2 (average MED/day/episode during the Pre-trigger Opioid Window) across valid episodes of the PAP ID. - Denominator: Number of valid episodes of the PAP ID. - Average MED/day during the post-trigger opioid window (Quality Metric 3 - value not indicative of performance): - Quality Metric Indicator 3 represents the average MED/day for the Post-trigger Opioid Window.
-The calculation for Quality Metric Indicator 3 is the same as that for the minuend of Quality Metric Indicator 1. - PAP Quality Metric 3 is expressed as the average in MED/day for each Quarterback based on the following ratio: - Numerator: Sum of Quality Metric Indicator 3 (average MED/day/episode during the Post-trigger Opioid Window) across valid episodes of the PAP ID. - Denominator: Number of valid episodes of the PAP ID. - Opioid and benzodiazepine prescriptions (Quality Metric 4 - lower rate indicative of better performance): - Quality Metric 4 Indicator marks episodes that have both of the following conditions: - A pharmacy claim with a HIC3 code for an opioid assigned to the trigger window or post-trigger window.
-Pharmacy claims with HIC3 codes for specific medications are identified by the presence of a NDC in the input field National Drug Code.
-To identify specific medications, the HIC3 codes must be cross-walked to NDCs.
-Since NDCs change over time, an updated crosswalk including current and historical NDCs must be used for each reporting period.
-The configuration file lists the opioid medication codes under "Opioids". - A pharmacy claim with a HIC3 code for a benzodiazepine assigned to the trigger window or post-trigger window.
-Pharmacy claims with HIC3 codes for specific medications are identified by the presence of a NDC in the input field National Drug Code.
-To identify specific medications, the HIC3 codes must be cross-walked to NDCs.
-Since NDCs change over time, an updated crosswalk including current and historical NDCs must be used for each reporting period.
-The configuration file lists the benzodiazepine medication codes under "Benzodiazepines".
+- Average MED/day during the pre-trigger opioid window (Quality Metric 2 - lower value indicative of better performance): - Quality Metric Indicator 2 represents the average MED/day for the Pre-trigger Opioid Window.
+The calculation for Quality Metric Indicator 2 is the same as that for the subtrahend of Quality Metric Indicator 1. - PAP Quality Metric 2 is expressed as the average in MED/day for each Quarterback based on the following ratio: - Numerator: Sum of Quality Metric Indicator 2 (average MED/day/episode during the Pre-trigger Opioid Window) across valid episodes of the PAP ID. - Denominator: Number of valid episodes of the PAP ID. - Average MED/day during the post-trigger opioid window (Quality Metric 3 - lower value indicative of better performance): - Quality Metric Indicator 3 represents the average MED/day for the Post-trigger Opioid Window.
+The calculation for Quality Metric Indicator 3 is the same as that for the minuend of Quality Metric Indicator 1. - PAP Quality Metric 3 is expressed as the average in MED/day for each Quarterback based on the following ratio: - Numerator: Sum of Quality Metric Indicator 3 (average MED/day/episode during the Post-trigger Opioid Window) across valid episodes of the PAP ID. - Denominator: Number of valid episodes of the PAP ID. - Non-indicated diagnosis (Quality Metric 4 - lower rate indicative of better performance): - Quality Metric 4 Indicator marks episodes that have a professional trigger claim with an ICD-9 or ICD-10 diagnosis code in the input field Header Diagnosis Code in the primary diagnosis field as listed in the configuration file under "Non-indicated trigger diagnosis". - PAP Quality Metric 4 is expressed as a percentage for each Quarterback based on the following ratio: